Day 1. Travel to Bellavista

 Day 2-3.
 Scarlet Banded Barbet camp

 It takes about four hours by 4WD to get to the village which will serve as our base camp.
 On the way we shall look for Napo Sabrewing which recently has been seen along the road.
-While Scarlet-banded Barbet is our main target many other birds which have been recorded will be searched for as well, such as Chestnut-tipped Toucanet, Scaled, Fiery-throated and Scarlet-breasted Fruiteaters, the foothill race of Long-tailed Woodcreeper, Grey-tailed Piha, Rose-fronted Parakeet, Foothill and Slaty Antwren, Rufous-breasted Antthrush, Scaled Antpitta, Foothill Schiffornis, Short-tailed Antthrush, Ash-browed and Chestnut-throated Spinetails, Yellow-throated Spadebill, Yellow-cheeked Becard, Andean Lanisoma, Roraiman Flycatcher and Jet, Yungas and Blue-rumped Manakin, Gray-mantled Wren, and many tanagers such as Blue-browed, Golden-eared and Straw-backed Tanagers.
-The local form of White-crowned Tapaculo also needs some attention.
+While Scarlet-banded Barbet and Cordillera Azul Antbird are our main target many other birds which have been recorded will be searched for as well, such as Chestnut-tipped Toucanet, Scaled, Fiery-throated and Scarlet-breasted Fruiteaters, the foothill form of Long-tailed Woodcreeper which is soon to be described as a new species, Grey-tailed Piha, Rose-fronted Parakeet, Foothill and Slaty Antwren, Rufous-breasted Antthrush, Scaled Antpitta, Foothill Schiffornis, Short-tailed Antthrush, Ash-browed and Chestnut-throated Spinetails, Yellow-throated Spadebill, Yellow-cheeked Becard, Andean Lanisoma, Roraiman Flycatcher and Jet, Yungas and Blue-rumped Manakin, Gray-mantled Wren, and many tanagers such as Blue-browed, Golden-eared and Straw-backed Tanagers.
+The local form of White-crowned Tapaculo also needs some attention as this complex surely includes more than one species based on the difference in the songs.
 At night we can search for Vermiculated Screech-Owl and Band-bellied Owl.

 Day 4 Drive back to Tarapoto.